 However, there’s a big problem with the PHP community.
 Many websites are still using outdated versions and unsupported PHP installations.
 According to W3Techs, 29.9% of websites are still on PHP 5.6 and lower.

-And when it comes to WordPress stats, only 50.6% of the sites are running on supported PHP versions (7.4 or higher).
+And when it comes to WordPress stats, only 50.6% of the sites are running on supported PHP versions.
 What’s even worse is that 10.2% of all WordPress sites run on PHP 5.6 or lower.
 It’s better than the overall PHP community, but many websites have their backdoors wide open.

 We think there are many reasons for this conundrum:

-- Lack of education amongst the WordPress community about PHP and its critical role in WordPress.
+- Lack of education in the WordPress community about PHP and its critical role in WordPress.